-The Stage 3 reduction was primarily as a result of disposals of €436m following the sales of non-performing mortgage portfolios completed in the year.
-In addition, repayments net of interest credited and write-offs accounted for €76m and €11m respectively.
-These reduction were offset by net stage transfers to Stage 3 of €11m and other movements of €11m.
+Stage 3 loans decreased by \in 140m to \in 216m.
+The Stage 3 reduction was primarily as a result of disposals of \in 87m following the sale of a non-performing mortgage portfolio completed in the year.
+In addition, repayments net of interest credited and write-offs accounted for \in 56m and \in 1m respectively.
+These reductions were offset by net flow to Stage 3 of \in 4m.

-3.1 Credit risk - Credit profile of the loan portfolio
+Credit profile of the loan portfolio (continued) ECL allowance

-ECL allowance

-The ECL allowance on loans and advances to customers reduced by €176m to €144m in the 12 months to 31 December 2021.
-The reduction was predominately due the sale of non-performing mortgage portfolios coupled with the impact of post model adjustments and improving macroeconomic scenarios.
-The ECL cover rate has reduced from 1.8% at 31 December 2020 to 0.8% at 31 December 2021.
+The ECL allowance on loans and advances to customers reduced by €33m to €111m in the 12 months to 31 December 2022.
+The reduction was predominately due the sale of non-performing mortgage portfolio and other balance sheet ECL reductions, partially offset by net on balance sheet ECL P&L charge which includes impact of macroeconomic scenario and probability weight updates and post model adjustments.
+The ECL cover rate has reduced from 0.8% at 31 December 2021 to 0.6% at 31 December 2022.
+The reduction in the Buy to let ECL cover rate was due to the impact of mortgage portfolio loan sale.